ISS-Security/hw-credit_card_crypto/README.md

       - See the `Array.shuffle(random: rng)` method
       - See the `Random.new(seed)` method
 - Implement the DoubleTranspositionCipher in `double_trans_cipher.rb` (more hints in source file)
-  - Write your own tests for the double transposition cipher `spec/crypto_spec.rb`:  Try writing these tests before coding!
+  - Write your own tests for the double transposition cipher in `spec/crypto_spec.rb`:  Try writing these tests before coding!
   - Can you DRY out all the tests using metaprogramming as we saw in class?
 (DRY = Do not Repeat Yourself in code)

 While coding, make sure it passes all the tests you are provided: